 The world of entertainment is full of brothers, sisters, sons & daughters of iconic musicians, but perhaps none with a name as recognisable as Frank Sinatra Jr.

-In this article we take a look at the life and music of an artist who had the unenviable task of matching Ol’ Blue Eyes step by step, with a career as a singer, performer and actor.
+In this article we take a look at the life, music – and the famous kidnapping incident – of an artist who had the unenviable task of matching Ol’ Blue Eyes step by step, with a career as a singer, performer and actor.

-However, being the son of one of the most famous jazz singers and personalities of the twentieth century did not necessarily open the doors quite as easily as expected…
+I didn’t know much about him, but revisiting his story for this biography of Frank Sinatra Jr shows that, whilst entering the family business might have been a no-brainer, being the son of one of the most famous jazz singers and personalities of the 20th century didn’t open the doors quite as easily as you might expect…

 Francis Wayne Sinatra was born on 10th January 1944, to Frank and Nancy Sinatra.